Arjun-C-S/quarkjs/README.md

 It fills a specific gap: deterministic, safe scripting for applications that need user-programmable behavior — without the complexity of Node.js or Deno.
 If your application needs to run user-supplied scripts safely, expose a plugin API, or allow custom business logic, QuarkJS is designed for that.

+> **Current status: Pre-Alpha.
+No code exists yet.** The repository contains the architecture specification, roadmap, and project structure.
+Active development begins at Milestone 1.

 ---

 ## What it looks like